Don't forget to bookmark my site - http://guy.distaffen.com

 Stu Cook, N6FUP

-Note: (SK) is silent key, meaning that the ham has passed away and no longer operating.
+Note: (SK) is silent key, meaning that the ham has passed away and no longer operating. (expired) is the license was not renewed.

 Every spring, my brother and I used to the Rochester HamFest at the Barnard Carnival Grounds in Rochester, NY.
 We liked to check out the new ham radio equipment, the deals at the flea market and learn the latest news and information going on in Amateur Radio.